 The most important things to remember about homesickness is that you are not alone, and there are resources to help:

-- HomeBuddies is a program the office of Health Promotion and Wellness holds each fall in residence halls to help residents create connections with one another.
-Students are also welcome to attend programs in other residence halls if they can not attend their own.
-If you would like more information on when these programs will be please contact the office at email@example.com or 216-397-1973.
+- Conquering College is a program the office of Health Promotion and Wellness offers to help students reexamine their college expectations and myths about making friends.
+If you would like more information on when these programs will be please contact the office at firstname.lastname@example.org or 216-397-1973.

 - Resident Advisors are fabulous resources on campus.
 Your RA is familiar with students who have expressed homesickness, and understand the demands of being a college student.
 Talk to your RA for support.

 - The University Counseling Center is resource for any student who may feel the feelings of homesickness are persistent.

 - Try the app Nod that helps students grow and maintain strong social lives through the COVID-19 crisis.
 Just because we can't be together physically doesn't mean we can't be socially connected.

 - 24-hour support: call or text – 216.619.6192

 - 24-hour chat: clevelandrapecrisis.org/chat

 - Cleveland Rape Crisis Center provides on-site campus advocacy to learn more visit this page.